 - M&S Travel Insurance

 - M&S Savings and Investments

 Is M&S still delivering?

-Alternatively, there is the standard delivery £3.50, OR free for orders over £50 (exclusions apply) and these will be delivered between three and five working days but you will have to check your postcode for delivery.
+Yes, M&S is still delivering items to customers.
+Standard delivery costs £3.50, or is free for orders over £50 (exclusions apply) and these will be delivered between three and five working days but you will have to check your postcode for delivery.